ThibaultG94/thigame-react/guide.md

 3. **Component Reuse**: Heavy utilization of existing components validated our component library's flexibility.

 This development phase reinforced that maintenance-friendly architecture doesn't have to be complex - sometimes the simplest solution is the most maintainable one.

+### Day 8: Review the Architecture of the Games

+Our attempt to use object-oriented patterns (Factory, Strategy) with React proved counterproductive.
+Key lessons:

+1. **React prefers composition to inheritance**.

+   - The class and inheritance approach creates more complexity than benefits
+   - React hooks offer a better way to share logic

+2. **Revised architecture**

+   - Back to tried-and-tested functional hooks
+   - Focus on modular, reusable components
+   - Using Zustand for global status management

+3. **Next steps**
+   - Implement Memory Game according to React best practices
+   - Create common hooks for shared functions (timer, score)
+   - Document patterns to facilitate the addition of new games

+This review reminds us that following the “React Way” - function composition and hooks - is often more effective than forcing traditional patterns.